KarimLakra/Python_communication_Bluetooth/README.md

 #  Bluetooth Communication - Python

 To test this examples (made for windows):
-- Connect the parts with the Arduino as shown in the schematic.
+- Connect the parts with the Arduino as shown in <a href="https://github.com/KarimLakra/Python_communication_Bluetooth/blob/master/HC-05-Arduino-Test_schematic.png" target=_blank>the schematic.</a>
 - Connect the Arduino to the PC using USB connector.
-- Transfer the .ino file located in Arduino_Bluetooth folder to the Arduino using the Arduino Software (IDE).
+- Transfer the .ino file located in <a href="https://github.com/KarimLakra/Python_communication_Bluetooth/blob/master/Arduino_Bluetooth/Arduino_Bluetooth.ino" target=_blank>Arduino_Bluetooth</a> folder to the Arduino using the Arduino Software (IDE).
 - In the Arduino Software (IDE), from the menu: Tools>Port>Serial ports, choose the port where the Arduino is connected.
 - If you don't know the COM port number, double click on ActivateVirtualEnv.bat which will opens a Command Line(CLI) and activates a virtual environment for you.